SAP/crossplane-provider-btp/README.md

 ```
 This will spin up a specific kind cluster which runs the provider as docker container in it.
 The e2e tests will run kubectl commands against that cluster to test the provider's functionality.

+:warning:
+Please be aware that as part of the e2e tests a script will be executed which injects the environment configuration (see below) into the test data.
+Therefor you will see a lot of changes in the directory `test/e2e/testdata`after running the command.
+Make sure to not commit those changes into git.

 Please note that when running multiple times you might want to delete the kind cluster again to avoid conflicts:
 ```bash
 kind delete cluster <cluster-name>